What causes Plantar heel pain / Plantar fasciitis?

 Typically a classical sign of ‘Plantar fasciitis’ or plantar heel pain are as follows

-- Pain on touch on sole of the foot at the heel
+- Pain to touch on sole of the foot at the heel

 - Pain in the morning or after periods of rest